Axway/open-docs-microsite-template/README.md

 To enable squash merging, select the **Allow squash merging** checkbox and deselect the other options under **Settings > Options > Merge button**.
 When using this option it is best to also enable the linear history requirement on any protected branches.

-You can also enabel **Automatically delete head branches** to keep your branch list clean.
+You can also enable **Automatically delete head branches** to keep your branch list clean.

 #### Branching strategy